thecryptocoder/Portfolio/Conditional Statements/readme.md

 The first one uses an 'if/else' statement.
 The second uses a switch statement, and the third uses a ternary operator.

+The code for each section is displayed on-page for easy reference.